rankutah/blog/sites/rank-utah/content/services/local-seo.md

 {{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}
 ### What You Get
-- Google Business Profile optimization
+- Better Google Business Profile (categories, services, photos)
-- Apple Maps and Bing Places setup
+- Apple Maps and Bing Places set up
-- Keep your business info consistent across 100+ directories, maps, and apps
+- Consistent business info across 100+ directories (no mixed details)
-- Research local keywords and improve your pages to match
+- Local keyword research and page improvements to match how people search
-- Review strategy & response guidance
+- Review strategy and simple ways to reply
-- Set up tracking and reports so you can see calls and clicks
+- Clear tracking so you can see calls and clicks
-- Improve site speed and overall experience
+- Faster pages and a smoother experience
-- Ongoing updates and monthly reporting
+- Ongoing updates and a simple monthly report
 {{< /col >}}

 {{< col card="false" bg="gray-100" darkbg="gray-800" y="start" >}}
 ### Pricing
-- Local SEO (no website) — $199/mo: Google Business Profile management, Apple Maps and Bing Places management, plus more than 100 directories, maps, and apps.
-Includes local keyword research and plan, making sure your business info and keywords match across your profiles, and monthly visitor reports.
+- Local SEO (no website) — $199/mo: I manage your Google Business Profile, set up Apple Maps and Bing Places, and keep your info accurate across 100+ directories.
+Includes local keyword research, a simple plan, and monthly reports.
 Best if you already have a site.
 - Website + Local SEO — $299/mo: A fast, secure custom website plus everything in Local SEO.
 If you already have a site, I can remake or move it so it’s clean, fast, and aligned with local searches.

 Month‑to‑month.
 No long‑term contract.